Friday, September 16, 2011

 A Look into the Future of Education

+"How might the mission of a university change in the 21st Century?"
+Three professors at Harvard Business School asked themselves this very question 6 years ago.
+"Their eventual answer: Throw open the doors to older adults—and give them the tools to help change the world."
 More specifically, they developed the Advanced Leadership Initiative almost three years ago, addressing what they term the "Third Stage" of education.
 The program gives late-career professionals, think CEO level, access to just about all of the school's resources for the year of their fellowship with only one caveat -- they must develop a "social purpose project" addressing significant societal banes, such as education, health and the environment.
+The initiative,...

 Wednesday, May 18, 2011